allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 3\) Adjust your columns in the Sorties grid to account for these new columns.

-B. Actual Takeoff and Land Time Deviations.
+2. Actual Takeoff and Land Time Deviations.
 The MB will highlight actual takeoff and land times outside the minutes you set here.

-C. PFPS.
+3. PFPS.
 Leave blank.

-D. Supervisor Types.
+4. Supervisor Types.
 You can schedule up to three types of supervisors from the MB.
 Pick the three types here.

-E. RPA Unit.
+5. RPA Unit.
 Select the box for “Create MSN as RPA MSN”.
-This sets different logic on the missions add and al ows the use of the RPA Scheduler module.
+This sets different logic on the missions add and allows the use of the RPA Scheduler module.

-F. Auto No-Go.
+6. Auto No-Go.
 The MB includes a manual No-Go process, not linked to the Go/No-Go module in PEX.
 Enable Auto No-Go to mark all your people as No-Go on the MB until you manual y check them as Go.
 This feature is used in our tail number denial process.

-G. Auto Sortie Numbering.
+7\.
+Auto Sortie Numbering.
 The “Enable Auto Sortie \#/Line \#” adds a sortie number and line number to each sortie.
 Enter the starting Line Number.
 When you add sorties, PEX wil number them for you.

 H. Change Notifications.
 The “Set Change Notifications” button allows you to select which fields trigger change notification actions.